lastwall-public/RISC/README.md

 ![Lastwall Logo](lw-logo.jpg)
 # LastWall RISC - Risk based Firewall (Authentication/Registration)

-The LastWall Authentiation Firewall system provides a javascript embeddable in your appropriate page.
-The authentication fields, that need to be risk-evaluated are enabled via the script hooks.
-On submit, the script connects to the LastWall API and returns the trust value / the risk score associated with the username / password combination.
-Based on browser data, the API intelligently creates and assigns appropriate device profiles to the user.
-One user might have multiple devices profiles etc.
+The LastWall Identity Firewall system provides a javascript embeddable in your appropriate page.
+The page form fields, that need to be risk-evaluated are enabled via the script hooks.
+On submit, the script connects to the LastWall API and returns the trust value / the risk score associated with the Identity associated with that access.

 ## Overview